NVIDIA/TensorRT-Model-Optimizer/docs/source/guides/8_autocast.rst

    - Analyzes each node in the graph
    - Determines which nodes should remain in FP32 based on input and output tensors magnitudes, operation types and node name patterns
    - If a calibration dataset is provided, it will be used to generate intermediate tensor magnitudes for more accurate node classification, otherwise random data will be used.
+   - Use ``nodes_to_include`` and ``op_types_to_include`` to force-include nodes in low precision, even if they would otherwise be excluded.

+   - Default classification rules.
+Nodes that meet any of these rules will be kept in high precision:
+     - Node I/O magnitudes are higher than ``data_max`` (default: 512).
+Due to precision limitations, compute of high magnitude tensors in low precision might not be accurate.
+The unit in last place (ULP) for 512 is 0.5, for 1024 it is 1.0, etc.
+     - Initializers magnitudes are higher than ``init_max`` (default: 65504).
+Initializers are often used for non-compute intensive operations and are more likely to be controlled by the user.
+However, values above ``init_max`` will cause overflow, therefore they are kept in high precision.

+   Additional classification rules (disabled by default):
+     - ``max_depth_of_reduction``: Require nodes with a high depth of reduction (e.g., large matrix multiplications, convolutions with large kernels) to be kept in high precision.
+     - ``nodes_to_exclude``: List of regex patterns for node names to keep in high precision.
+     - ``op_types_to_exclude``: List of operation types to keep in high precision.
+     - ``nodes_to_include``: List of regex patterns for node names to force-include in low precision.
+     - ``op_types_to_include``: List of operation types to force-include in low precision.
+     - ``custom_rule``: Optional custom rule for node classification (inherits from NodeRuleBase).

 #. **Precision Conversion**: